 My White mom couldn’t help me learn how to deal with my identity or even talk about it; she didn’t face the same issues.
 My dad was very relaxed talking about his racial identity and history and many of our talks focused on identity.
 Still, I had a hard time finding the right words to talk about my experience and the resources I found didn't feel right to me.

-During the November holiday, I binge-watched Stranger Things and relished every throwback to the 1980s that the series pays homage to such as when we used to ride our bikes to friends’ homes, played Dungeons and Dragons for hours, listened to the Clash on our Sony Walkman, or rode our skateboards.
+On a recent holiday weekend, I binge-watched Stranger Things and relished every throwback to the 1980s that the series pays homage to such as when we used to ride our bikes to friends’ homes, played Dungeons and Dragons for hours, listened to the Clash on our Sony Walkman, or rode our skateboards.
 For a Pakistani woman growing up in the 80s in a small New England college town, Stranger Things is more than just a walk down memory lane to a simpler time when there was a conspicuous absence of technology and today’s pervasive cultural anxiety.
 There was also a refreshing absence of turban-clad, villainous bearded men dressed in black, sporting machine guns, and shouting “Allahu Akbar!”
 The bad guy, thankfully, was not a Muslim terrorist in the series, but a scary other worldly monster.